ABuffEr/noBeepsSpeechMode/readme.md

 *	 Author: Alberto Buffolino.
 *	 download [version 1.2][1]

-This add-on  excludes Beeps mode between speech modes pressing NVDA+s.
+This add-on excludes beeps in the speech mode when pressing NVDA+s.
-You can only toggle betwen off  or talk.
+You can only toggle between off or talk.

 ## Changes for 1.2 ##
 *	 Initial version.